Harwich International railway station: Privatisation era (1994–present day)

-Boat Train Operation
+Boat Train operation

-Boat trains commenced running to Harwich Parkeston Quay in 1882 and were timed 1 hour 45 minutes from London Liverpool Street.
-By 1895 this was down to 1 hour 30 minutes.
-In 1897 the 8:30 pm train was run as two separate trains - 8:30 pm for the Hook of Holland Harbour and 8:35 pm for Antwerp.
+Boat trains commenced running to Harwich Parkeston Quay in 1882 and were timed at 1 hour 45 minutes from London Liverpool Street; by 1895, this was down to 1 hour 30 minutes.
+In 1897, the 8:30pm train was run as two separate trains: 8:30pm for the Hook of Holland Harbour and 8:35pm for Antwerp.
 With the introduction of corridor restaurant cars in 1904, the time was eased to 1 hour 27 minutes, but the introduction of the large Great Eastern 1500 class 4-6-0 engines in 1912 saw a running time of 1 hour 22 minutes.

-In the early days there were boat trains to Liverpool Street but in 1885 the first train operated via Ipswich to Doncaster which paved the way for over a century of trains linking Parkeston Quay to the Midlands and north.
+In the early days, there were boat trains to Liverpool Street but, in 1885, the first train operated via Ipswich to which paved the way for over a century of trains linking Parkeston Quay to the Midlands and the North.

-The North Country Continental operated between Harwich and Manchester Piccadilly usually being routed via March and the GNGEJR route.
+The North Country Continental operated between Harwich and Manchester Piccadilly, usually being routed via March and the Great Northern and Great Eastern Joint Railway route.

 This train included the first restaurant car on the Great Eastern (in 1891) and this was also the first service in the UK to allow third-class passengers to dine.
-A new train set was built for this service in 1906 and generally operated in the following formation:

-ENGINE+THIRD CLASS BRAKE+CORRIDOR THIRD+OPEN THIRD+KITCHEN AND OPEN FIRST+SEMI-OPEN FIRST+SIX WHEEL BRAKE (this constituted the York portion).
+A new train set was built for this service in 1906.
+(Note: The train set generally operated in the following formation: "ENGINE+THIRD CLASS BRAKE+CORRIDOR THIRD+OPEN THIRD+KITCHEN AND OPEN FIRST+SEMI-OPEN FIRST+SIX WHEEL BRAKE (this constituted the York portion).
 Then followed various corridor composite brakes followed each detached from the rear of the northbound train en route.
-These were for LIVERPOOL (detached Doncaster on the outward journey)+ LIVERPOOL + MANCHESTER(detached at Lincoln and routed via the Great Central routes) + BIRMINGHAM (via Midland Railway routes) + BIRMINGHAM (via London and North Western routes)(both of which were detached at March).
+These were for LIVERPOOL (detached Doncaster on the outward journey)+ LIVERPOOL + MANCHESTER (detached at Lincoln and routed via the Great Central routes) + BIRMINGHAM (via Midland Railway routes) + BIRMINGHAM (via London and North Western routes)(both of which were detached at March).)